Everything You Need to Know About

-What Is Watercraft Insurance?
+What is Watercraft Insurance?

-Watercraft insurance covers most watercraft with motors, including fishing boats, sailboats, pontoon boats, paddle boats, leisure crafts and yachts.
+Watercraft insurance covers most watercraft with motors, including fishing boats, sailboats, pontoon boats, paddle boats, leisure crafts, and yachts.
 Most states do not legally mandate that watercraft must be insured.
 To find out, go online to check your state’s watercraft titling and registration requirements.

 But even if your state doesn’t require insurance, your bank won’t give you a boat loan without it, and most marinas also require you to have watercraft insurance before they rent you a slip or mooring.

 Some Watercraft insurers also offer additional coverage options, such as medical payments, towing and labor, and uninsured Watercraft protection.

 What factors affect Watercraft insurance rates?

 - The type of Watercraft you own will largely determine your premium.
 Larger and faster boats cost more to insure than smaller vessels because they’re considered higher risk.
 The age and value of your Watercraft will also be taken into account.
 Newer and more expensive boats will be charged higher rates than older, cheaper models.

 - Your Watercraft’s usage is another important factor insurers consider when calculating premiums.
 If you only use your boat for occasional pleasure cruises, you’ll likely pay less than someone who charters their vessel out for fishing or Water sports.